gabrielfeo/50-72/README.md

 $ git commit -m "Freestyle message
 >
 > You don't have to worry about breaking lines yourself anymore.
 The quick brown fox jumps over the lazy dog.
 The quick
 > brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
-The quick brown"
+The quick brown fox jumps over the lazy dog."
+#  |
 #  |
 #  |  Gets committed as
 #  V